DarkFirePhoenixX/PowerShell-to-Batch-Converter/README.md

 # PowerShell-To-Batch-Converter
- Small script to convert powershell to batch files allowing you to execute your scripts without enabling "running scripts" on Windows.
+ Small script to convert powershell to batch files with base64 encoding, allowing you to execute your scripts without enabling "running scripts" on Windows.

  There are two versions: one Batch & one PowerShell one.